cs27x/team4/asgn1/assignment_spec/spec.md

 	am going to - Evaluation process:
 	- Use same historical marker data from above
-	- Should use either current long/lat estimate of user location or the lat/long estimate of a certain location they choose on a map or enter the address of to order the list of historical markers by closest to either where the user is or where they pick on a map/enter address of
+	- Should use either current long/lat estimate of user location or the lat/long estimate of a certain location they enter the address of to order the list of historical markers by closest to either where the user is or where they enter address of
 	- Open the list of historical markers/closest location section of app and ensure that the markers are ordered in the list by closest to current user location.
 If so award 25pts.
-	- Open list of historical markers/closest location section of app and choose a location on a map and ensure that the markers are ordered in the list by closest to the user specified location.
+	- Open list of historical markers/closest location section of app and enter the address of a location and ensure that the markers are ordered in the list by closest to the user specified location.
 	If so award 25pts.

-4. (20pts) - As a tourist, I want to view my queue of markers that I wanted to visit so I can see which markers I have in my queue and visit them in the order I want to by the order I decided for my queue - Evaluation process:
+4. (20pts) - As a tourist, I want to view my queue of historical markers that I wanted to visit so I can see which historical markers I have in my queue and visit them in the order I want to by the order I decided for my queue - Evaluation process:
 	- Use only historical marker data from above
 	- Within the app should be able to view only historical markers that are in the user-specific queue